 Here are some other sample Accutane verdicts:

 - New Jersey: $25,160,000 - Interestingly, this result came after Roche appealed at $2.69 million verdict.
 Sometimes you have to be careful what you wish for.
 This is a video of that first trial.
-The $25 million dollar verdict has been overturned as well.
+Of course, the $25 million dollar verdict has been overturned as well.
 What will the next verdict be?

 - Florida: $7 million (also reversed)